FrancescoBorzi/why-I-hate-wow-private-servers/ENGLISH.md

 And it's not just a matter of complexity.
 Think also of very trivial but repetitive tasks, like adding every single NPC in the world, including every single item of its loot with its own percentage of chance, etc ..
 A huge job in short.
 Not to mention very complex tasks that require hours of study and testing, such as spell mechanics, boss mechanics, etc.

-In short .... not even the best programmer in the world would be able to do all this work alone.
+In short .... not even the best programmer in the world could be able to do all this work alone.

 Yet there are private servers, and the software that makes them run.
 And some private servers are now able to offer a game quality not far from the original one (here I refer mainly to the old expansions).